NVIT Internal Awards:

 Most internal NVIT awards are automatically determined by the NVIT Awards Selection Committee.
 All full-time students are considered for each award determined by the set criteria.
 These awards are presented at our annual NVIT Awards Ceremony in October of each year.
 Any awards listed below that display an orange highlighted area, these particular awards require the student to fill in an application package.
 Click on their corresponding links to upload the application packages.
 The listing of internal NVIT awards are as follows:

 Awarded to a full-time student in the College Readiness program at the Merritt campus who displays citizenship qualities and demonstrates high academic achievement.
 This award is sponsored by Faye Ahdemar, surviving daughter of Catharine and George Adhemar.
-Students do not need to apply; departments will automatically determine the recipient.
+Students do not need to apply; the Awards Adjudication Committee will automatically determine the recipient.

 This bursary is open to all students of self-declared, Aboriginal ancestry in the NVIT Environmental Resources Technology program.
-Students must declare a financial need and obtain high overall grades in three courses: Aboriginal People and the Land (ENRT 141), Ethnoscience (SCIE 140), and Environmental Planning (ENRT 240).
-Students must also write a short paragraph on how traditional ecological knowledge may be or has been applied to environmental resources management in their territory, community or Band decision-making.
-The deadline to submit the application package is April 17, 2015.
+Students must demonstrate a financial need and obtain high grades in at least one of the following courses: Aboriginal People and the Land (ENRT 141), Ethnoscience (SCIE 140), and Environmental Planning (ENRT 240).
+Students must also write a short paragraph on how Traditional Ecological Knowledge may be or has been applied to environmental resources management in their territory, community or Band decision-making.
+The deadline to submit the application package is March 31, 2017 at 4:30pm.
 Click the link to open the application package.
+The Awards Adjudication Committee will determine the recipient.

-Awarded to a full-time student in the Aboriginal Early Childhood Education program, at the Merritt campus, who demonstrates financial need, shows strong academic achievement and excelled in the practicum experience.
-This award is sponsored by NVIT.
-The deadline to submit the application package is April 17, 2015.
+Awarded to a full-time student in the Aboriginal Early Childhood Education program, at the Merritt campus, who excels in the practicum experience, shows strong academic achievement, and who demonstrates financial need.
+This award is sponsored by the Heléw’u’ Child Care Society.
+The deadline to submit the application package is April 28, 2017 by 4:30pm.
 Click the link to open the application package.

-Awarded to a full-time student who demonstrates the highest GPA in the current academic year enrolled in a minimum 80% course load in both semesters.
+Awarded to twelve (12) full-time students who demonstrate the highest GPA in the current academic year in their respective programs enrolled in a minimum 80% course load in both semesters.
 This award is sponsored by NVIT.
-Students do not need to apply; departments will automatically determine the recipient.
+Students do not need to apply; the Awards Adjudication Committee will automatically determine the recipient.

 One award is available in each of the following program areas:

-The NVIT Elders’ Council Bursary is awarded to a student in any program from the Merritt campus based on demonstrated financial need, academic achievement and performed community service.
-The recipient must meet their respective program’s minimum grade point average.
-The recipient will also be required to attend the first Elders’ Council meeting the following October and/or November to introduce himself/herself to the NVIT Elders’ Council.
-The NVIT Elders’ Council will disburse one (02) bursaries valued at $250.00 each per academic year.
+Awarded to two (2) full-time students in any program; one from the Merritt campus and one from the Vancouver campus, based on demonstrated financial need, academic achievement and performed community service.
+The recipients must meet their respective program’s minimum grade point averages.
+The recipients will also be required to attend the first Elders’ Council meeting the following October and/or November to introduce themselves to the NVIT Elders’ Council.

 Students will complete an application form and submit a 500-word essay (maximum) on the following: